-With a dash of Mallorcan glamour and a tonne of local good cheer, the beautiful island of Mallorca glitters and shines over Christmas and New Year, making it an ideal place to visit on your Christmas holiday.
+With a dash of Mallorcan glamour and a tonne of local good cheer, the beautiful island of Mallorca glitters and shines over Christmas and New Year, making it an ideal place to visit during the Christmas break.

-With a fantastic choice of restaurants, including seven Michelin-starred eateries, you certainly won't be lacking in choice for a family meal or a special dinner with a loved one.
-In fact, why not treat yourself to a visit to Zaranda, the island's only 2 Michelin star restaurant?
+With a fantastic choice of restaurants, the island boasts nine Michelin stars so you certainly won't be lacking in choice for a family meal or a special dinner with a loved one.
+In fact, why not treat yourself to a visit to Zaranda, the island's only two-Michelin-star restaurant?

 When New Year’s beckons, the whole island gathers for a celebration.
 New Year is called 'Año Nuevo' in Spanish and New Year's Eve is 'Nochevieja', so watch out for any advertised events with these names.
 While New Year’s Eve is brought in with fireworks and parties, the Spanish traditionally celebrate January 6th, the 'Día de Reyes' or Three Kings Day with a feast, so you’ll also find some elaborate dining events and traditional parades and festivals well into the beginning of January.